hhvm/user-documentation/hack/07-lambdas/02-design.md

 ## Annotating lambdas

-Since lambdas are equivalent to `Closures` you can typehint them as one.
-However annotating lambdas as `(function(parametertypes): returntype)` is preferred as it provides type information.
+Lambdas are equivalent to `Closures`, but you cannot typehint them as one.
+However you can annotate  as `(function(parametertypes): returntype)` to provide type information.
 The more type information you have, the more errors you can catch early.

 @@ design-examples/annotation.php @@